Last updated: 10 OCTOBER 2019.

 The short answer is YES.

 Some embassies, like the Italian Embassy, requires an additional 15-day coverage on top of the travel period.
 Make sure you know these little rules when purchasing travel insurance.

 Where to get travel insurance?

 You can simply purchase travel insurance online.
-I have tried Pacific Cross and had no problems with it.
-Their Executive Peso and Prestige Euro plans are both Schengen-Approved.
+I have tried Pacific Cross and Standard Insurance, and had no problems.

-You can book Pacific Cross travel insurance with Gazelle Travel and Tours too!
+You can book Standard Insurance with Gazelle Travel and Tours too!
 You can use the same form we made for Flight Reservations.
 Just tick TRAVEL INSURANCE in the checklist on the form.

 ✅ MORE INFO HERE: TRAVEL INSURANCE